TriumphLLC/Blend4Web/deploy/doc/ru/_sources/developers.rst.txt

 Application Code Structure
 --------------------------

+Starting with version 17.12, Blend4Web engine supports a new coding standard that uses ES6 modules.
+The old standard that uses modified CommonJS modules is still supported as well.
+The following chapter describes the structure of the program code in a generic Blend4Web aplication and the differences between these two programming approaches.

 The process of initializing and loading an application is separated into several stages, which is reflected in the code of the application.
 If you are using Project Manager, a newly created ``Copy`` or ``Compile`` type project will include a main JS file, which will be placed in the SDK.
 The path to the file will look like this: ``./projects/PROJECT_NAME/PROJECT_NAME.js``.

 This file contains generic code shaped as a module.
-This module can be registered using the certain structure:
+Using the old CommonJS notation, this module can be registered using the certain structure:

 .. code-block:: javascript